 He estimates his income for this tax year will be £18,500.
 As his income reduced by £3,500, we ignored the first £2,500 and the income we used to calculate his new tax credits payments was £21,000.
-Then he starts working overtime.
-He doesn't tell us that his estimated income will be more than he originally told us in August.
-He waits until he gets his renewal pack the following May, then tells us his income for the year was £20,000.
+But then he starts working overtime.
+He doesn't let us know that his estimated income will be more than he originally told us in August.
+He waits until he receives his renewal pack the following May, then tells us his income for the year was £20,000.
 As his actual income reduced by less than £2,500 his final tax credits entitlement was based on his previous year's income of £22,000.